 Alamosa County is home to many natural resources accessible to visitors.
 Blanca Peak, at 14,345 ft, towers over the Great Sand Dunes National Park and Preserve.
 The Blanca Wildlife Refuge and San Luis Lakes State Park offer a variety of outdoor recreational opportunities.
 Alamosa is a Spanish word meaning “cottonwood grove”.
 The county was formed from the northern portions of Conejos and Costilla Counties.

-Located in south-central Colorado, Alamosa Country is bordered on the east by the Sangre de Cristo mountains and on the south by Conejos and Costilla Counties.
+Located in south-central Colorado, Alamosa County is bordered on the east by the Sangre de Cristo mountains and on the south by Conejos and Costilla Counties.
 The Great Sand Dunes National Park and Preserve begin in the northern portion of the county.

 The City of Alamosa, located on a big bend of the Rio Grande, is an important railway and economic hub of the San Luis Valley.